DappHero Docs

 Getting advanced functionality

 This documentation describes functionality that is in development.
-For latest version check the nightly build.
+For latest version check the .

 For more advanced builders looking to use external scripts to add custom functionality to DappHero powered websites, we are in the process of exposing events.